aaronblondeau/react-native-signature-pad/README.md

-I am working on porting a capacitor based app to React Native.
+I am currently working on porting a capacitor based app to React Native.
 One of the components I need to re-create is a signature area.
 Unfortunately the existing components for this are pretty terrible so I decided to create my own.
 It turned out to be so quick and easy that I saved myself hours of time.

 Here is how I created the custom signature pad component: